 iii.
 Avoiding legal issues

 Failing to have an ADA compliant website can open a business to legal action and a damaged reputation.
-Many businesses and personalities have been sued for running websites that aren’t ADA compliant.
+Many businesses and personalities have been sued for breaches of ADA compliance.

-A recent notable case was that of renowned American singer Beyonce.
-In 2019, her official website was subjected to an ADA compliance lawsuit.
+Another notable case was that of a popular American singer.
+In 2019, Beyonce’s website was subject to an ADA compliance lawsuit.

 The lawsuit filed against Parkwood Entertainment (the company that runs Beyonce.com), claimed that Beyonce’s official website violated the ADA.